 If you’re interested in film locations Lacock has been used many times.
 It became the town of Meriton in the BBC production of Pride and Prejudice and more recently Downton Abbey (second episode of final series).
 The Abbey was also used in the filming of the first two Harry Potter movies.
 We will take you to Godric’s Hollow, the home of James and Lilly Potter (Harry’s parents) and to professor Horace Slughorn’s house from Harry Potter and the Half Blood Prince.
 Other film credits for Lacock include Emma, Moll Flanders, Robin of Sherwood/Robin Hood, Randall & Hopkirk (Deceased), The Mayor of Casterbridge, The Other Boleyn Girl, Cranford, and The Wolfman.

-The Abbey is not open during winter months.
+The Abbey rooms are not open during winter months but the cloisters, grounds and museum usually are.
 For more details of this National Trust property visit our “Other useful sites” web page.

 PRICE (Includes Stonehenge admission fee): £39.00 Adult £36.00 Student / Senior .
 Children aged 5-15 £28.00.
 Under 5s are £5.
 Valid student cards must be presented.

 National Trust and English Heritage pass holders free of charge so select transport only option.

 To make sure you have a seat on the date you require we highly recommend you book in advance from this website via the booking tab on the left.
 You can also email email@example.com

 This tour was previously operated by Mad Max tours but is still the same!